-- ➤ Batteries are not charged at the factory.
+- Batteries are not charged at the factory.
 You must fully charge them before using the unit for the first time.
-The batteries are fully charged after a few hours or when the battery LED indicator stops flashing. - ➤ The time required to charge batteries depends on various factors such as the type of modules currently in use and the ambient temperature. - ➤ To ensure that batteries function or charge properly, keep them in temperatures between 10 °C and 40 °C (50 °F and 104 °F).
-Store them below50 °C (122 °F). - ➤ Do not leave a battery discharged for several days. - ➤ Depending on the way the unit is used, after a while, the charge status icon may no longer correspond to the actual power level of the battery (for example, the icon indicates that the power level is sufficient, but the unit turns off because the battery is too weak).
-A complete calibration cycle will be necessary (see Recalibrating the Batteries on page 272). - ➤ After 300 cycles (approximately 18 months of use), you may want to replace the batteries with new ones to maintain optimal operation conditions.
+The batteries are fully charged after a few hours or when the battery LED indicator stops flashing. - ➤ The time required to charge batteries depends on various factors such as the type of modules currently in use and the ambient temperature. - ➤ To ensure that batteries function or charge properly, keep them in temperatures between 0 °C and 40 °C (32 °F and 104 °F).
+Store them between -20 °C to 60 °C (-4 °F to 140 °F). - > Do not leave a battery discharged for several days. - Depending on the way the unit is used, after a while, the charge status icon may no longer correspond to the actual power level of the battery (for example, the icon indicates that the power level is sufficient, but the unit turns off because the battery is too weak). - After 300 cycles (approximately 18 months of use), you may want to replace the batteries with new ones to maintain optimal operation conditions.
 Otherwise, the operating time might be reduced.

-- ➤ Remove the batteries if the unit will not be used for more than two weeks. - ➤ If you need to store the batteries for an extended period of time, place them in a cool dry place, and ensure that they are charged at around 50 % of their capacity.
+Remove the batteries if the unit will not be used for more than two weeks.For more information on how to remove the battery, see Replacing Batteries on page 303.

+➤ If you need to store the batteries for an extended period of time, place them in a cool dry place, and ensure that they are charged at around 80 % of their capacity.
 Every three months during the storage period, verify the battery level.
-Recharge the batteries when necessary, so that their charge level remains around 50 % of the total capacity.
-This will ensure that you get the optimum performance out of the batteries. - ➤ Li-Ion batteries that are not used for a long period of time (over three months) will not be damaged, but might need to be recalibrated.
+Recharge the batteries when necessary, so that their charge level remains around 80 % of the total capacity.
+This will ensure that you get the optimum performance out of the batteries.